Bangkit-Capstone-CH2-PS124-Team/mangbeli-api-doc/docs/README.md

 ## Overview

-> This API serves the Authentication and Authorization functionality for the Mang Beli application.
+> This API serves the Authentication and Authorization functionality for the MangBeli application.

 ### Technology